zhangjunhd/reading-notes/design/InformationArchitecture.md

 - There are various ways of categorizing IA components, but here we’ll be looking at four categories: organization systems, labeling systems, navigation systems, and searching systems.

 ## 6.Organization Systems
+### Challenges of Organizing Information
+#### Ambiguity
+Classification systems are made of language, and language is `ambiguous`: words are capable of being understood in more than one way.

+#### Heterogeneity
+`Heterogeneity` refers to an object or collection of objects composed of unrelated or unlike parts.

+An old-fashioned library `card catalog` is relatively homogeneous.
+It organizes and provides access to books.
+It does not provide access to chapters in books or collections of books.
+It may not provide access to magazines or videos.
+This homogeneity allows for a structured classification system.
+Each book has a record in the catalog.
+Each record contains the same fields: author, title, and subject.

+Most digital information environments, on the other hand, are highly heterogeneous in many respects.
+For example, websites often provide access to documents and their components at varying levels of `granularity`.
+A site might present articles and journals and journal databases side by side.
+Links might lead to pages, sections of pages, or other websites.
+And websites typically provide access to documents in multiple formats.

+**The heterogeneous nature of information environments makes it difficult to impose any single structured organization system on the content**.

+#### Differences in Perspectives
+The fact is that labeling and organization systems are intensely affected by their creators’ perspectives.
+We see this at the corporate level with websites organized according to internal divisions or org charts, with groupings such as marketing, sales, customer support, human resources, and information systems.
+How does a customer visiting this website know where to go for technical information about a product she just purchased?
+To design usable organization systems, **we need to escape from our own mental models of content labeling and organization.**

+#### Internal Politics
+As a designer, you must be sensitive to your organization’s political environment.
+In certain cases, you must remind your colleagues to focus on creating an architecture that works for the users.
+In others, you may need to make compromises to avoid serious political conflict.
+Politics raise the complexity and difficulty of creating usable information architectures.

+### Organizing Information Environments